rismahjo/express-notetaker/README.md

 ![notetakerSS2](https://user-images.githubusercontent.com/113956697/225775794-cdc75af3-f319-465a-915e-8a6157a376c1.PNG)

 ## Installation
-To use this you must have Node installed as well as the required modules.
+If hosting the application yourself you must have the required Node modules installed using <code>npm install</code> and then running the server.js file through the terminal with the <code>node index.js</code> command.
+Then it will be hosted on localhost:(Your port number.
+3001 by default).

 ## Usage
 The application is fairly simple to use, simply clicking the + to add a note and then saving it and later deleting by simply clicking on the red icon on the note.